What is Jaywalking?

 As a result, you can be at fault for hitting a pedestrian on the road.
 Hence you should always focus on the road ahead, especially in residential areas or near schools and hospitals.
 If a pedestrian is walking on a sidewalk, do not assume they will not come onto the street.

-Sometimes people are distracted by texting or calling and might not pay attention to the cars on the roadway, even if a car is coming their way, and get hit by it.
+Sometimes pedestrians are distracted by texting or using their cell phones to make calls. and might not pay attention to the cars on the roadway, even if a car is coming their way, and get hit by it.
 In this situation, pedestrians are at a great fault but the driver is also considered at fault as they had the opportunity to avoid the accident but did not take advantage of it because of their negligence.
 A driver has to do everything possible to avoid the crash, whether the pedestrian is following the rules or not.

 Drivers are considered more at fault in a jaywalker accident in the following situations: